Kasparsu/csharpguide/README.md

 * `set<type>` or `hashset` etc - contains list of unique values. no repeats are inserted.
 * `dictionary<type, type>` - key, value list that can have a key value tied to value.

+there is also special type `var` that will be automatically set to whatever you specify its value.

 ##Examples

 ```